alexkohler/AdjacencyMatrix/README.md

 ![](http://i.imgur.com/YOacr94.png)

+*Usage:*
-Usage: run the jar in the bin directory.
+  Run the jar in the bin directory.
 There may be some issues with the common_words.txt file not being bundled in with   the jar, if that's the case, simply put the text file (included under data directory) in the directory you are       running the jar in.

-Libraries used
+*Libraries used*
   Guava for HashBasedTable
   SuperCSV for managing data (via a CSV file)
   Gephi for visualization